 Approval to use a range on a farm or on a private property which is not open to the general public will then be requested from Exco on the member's behalf.

-The following elements must be clearly stated in the Email requesting permission to shoot the In-House Postals on the "other" range:
+The following elements must be clearly stated in the Email requesting permission to shoot the In-House Postals or NHSA practice targets on a range other than a publicly recognised range (thus on a private range)

 a.
-Why it is absolutely necessary to shoot the In-House Postals targets on the "other" range;
+Why it is absolutely necessary to shoot the In-House Postals targets or NHSA practice targets on a private range;

 b.
 The name of the place where the range is situated (i.e. a farm name);